TimothyDunk/idea-generation-game/README.md

 * As a user, I would like to have my answers stored in a file I can access later, to see the different ideas I've come up with

+* As a user, I would like the welcome menu to have an ascii logo, so it looks visually interesting

+* As a user, I would like a variety of colours, to make the app more visually interesting, and to denote important information

 ## Outline of User Interaction and Experience
 Errors will be handled so they do not make the app crash.
 A simple, readable error message will be printed to the user, with some information on what went wrong.